jayvalentine/zemu/README.md

 Released under the terms of the GNU General Public License v3.

-## New in v0.3.1
+## New in v0.3.2

-### Fix to Interactive-Mode Timing

-Fixed a logic error in the way that real-world timing is simulated in interactive mode, which lead to inaccurate timing.
+### General Performance Improvements

+General improvements have been made to the performance of the Zemu emulator.

+As well as improving the execution time in non-interactive mode, this also means that it is possible to emulate higher clock speeds in interactive mode.

 ## Usage